The best lie-flat car seats for newborns 2025

 Updated on

-While a baby car seat that meets the latest R129 or R44 safety standards is going to tick a lot of boxes, many parents are now looking for the best lie-flat car seat for their newborns.
+While an infant car seat that meets the latest R129 or R44 safety standards is going to tick a lot of boxes, many parents are now looking for the best lie-flat car seat for their newborns.

 If you're not already familiar with lie-flat car seats, they allow a baby to lie flat when travelling in the car.
 Research shows that lying flat is the healthiest position for newborns when they're sleeping or lying still for prolonged periods of time.
-For this reason, the Lullaby Trust recommends that babies shouldn't be in a standard car seat for more than two hours without a break.
+For this reason, the Lullaby Trust and CAPT recommend that babies shouldn't be in a standard car seat for more than two hours without a break.
 So if you're planning longer drives, you may want to opt for a lie-flat seat.
-The biggest downside to a lie-flat car seat is that it may only last until your baby is around 6 months old, so they may not offer you the best value for money.

 Lie-flat car seats are also ideal if you're keen to keep your baby in the car seat when taking them out of the car to visit a friend's house or eat out at a restaurant, as this is where many parents might exceed the two-hour mark.

-When choosing the best lie flat car seat for you and your baby, it will come down to your lifestyle, priorities, car and budget.
-For example, some lie-flat car seats are designed to be more like a multifunctional carrycot, such as the Joie Calmi R129 and the Nuna CARI - these options are completely lie-flat and extremely travel-system friendly.
-However, they do have the disadvantage of not having a range of recline positions and taking up more space when fitted in the car.
-If you're looking for a more versatile lie flat car seat, the Cybex Cloud T i-size or the Joie i-Level may be a better option.
+If you're looking for a more versatile lie-flat car seat, the Cybex Cloud T i-size or the Joie i-Level may be a better option - these don't recline to 180 degrees but have a range of near-flat recline options.
 To make it easier for you to make this decision, we've included a range of key specifications, including the installation type, age range, and how far the car seat reclines.

 Best overall lie flat car seat